 - Climate change and tropical forest protection is a key issue for Norway.
 The Norwegian International Climate and Forest Initiative receives about NOK3 billion per year, or US$350 million, until 2020), and aims to reduce greenhouse-gas emissions resulting from deforestation and forest degradation in developing countries.

 - Parliamentary elections will take place on September 11, 2017.
 While ODA is likely to remain at high levels, the outcome of the elections may lead to shifts in priority setting, and may provide opportunities to shape the future direction of Norway’s development policy.

-- The Ministry of Foreign Affairs is currently drafting a new ‘white paper’ to lay out the priorities of Norwegian ODA policy.
-Is it expected to be published in March or April 2017.
-The Sustainable Development Goals (SDGs) are a ‘North Star’ for the government’s narrative on development, and will be at the heart of the new policy document.
+- The Sustainable Development Goals (SDGs) are a ‘North Star’ for the government.
+It is at the heart of the new policy document on development cooperation.
 To engage effectively with the Norwegian government and other stakeholders, it is thus important to frame new initiatives and suggestions within the SDG context and emphasize the links between the individual goals.

 - Norway is focusing increasingly on involving the private sector in development cooperation and emphasizing public-private partnerships.
 Norway has significantly increased funding to Norfund, a state-owned investment fund.
 This may lead to more funding provided in the form of loans and equity investments in coming years, however, Norfund’s investments have not yet been counted as ODA.

 the big six

 Norway is committed to continue spending 1% of its GNI on ODA